LSUE Academic Assistance Director, Assistant Director Plead Guilty To Stealing Federal Funds

 Thomas and Sergeant face up to 10 years in prison, a $250,000 fine, restitution, and three years of supervised release for theft of government funds.
 A sentencing date of December 12, 2013 was set.

-The Federal Bureau of Investigation, U.S. Department of Education/Office of Inspector General and Louisiana State University auditors conducted the investigation.
+The FBI, U.S. Department of Education-Office of Inspector General and Louisiana State University auditors conducted the investigation.
 Assistant U.S. Attorney Myers P. Namie is prosecuting the case.